Multiple discovery (also known as Simultaneous invention)

 What is multiple discovery/Simultaneous invention?

-This can be defined as breakthroughs or discoveries made independently and almost simultaneously by different people who are not aware of each other's work.
+This phenomenon can be defined as breakthroughs or discoveries made independently and almost simultaneously by different individuals, each unaware of the other's work.

 Notable examples